neelchauhan/www.neelc.org/content/projects.md

 Intel's Whiskey Lake platform, and tested patches for ACPI and certain Intel Wi-Fi adapters.

-Previously, I have also been a [FreeBSD Ports](https://www.freebsd.org/ports/) maintainer from 2014 to 2020.
+I also contribute to [FreeBSD Ports](https://www.freebsd.org/ports/), with a focus on [GNOME](https://www.gnome.org/) packages.
+Previously, I was a maintainer from 2014 to 2020, but took a break for a few months.

 Commits I worked on or helped test can be seen at [FreshBSD](https://freshbsd.org/search?q=Neel+Chauhan&project%5B%5D=freebsd&sort=commit_date).